Hi, I’m Amrit, a Senior/Lead Product Designer

 Web · John Lewis · 2016-2020

-An overview of my time shaping the John Lewis checkout including working on multiple features, user journeys and the John Lewis design system.
+An overview of my time shaping the John Lewis checkout across multiple features and journeys and co-creating the John Lewis design system.

 Gift Card & Voucher